joswhite/namelearner/README.md

 Note: credentials: root/5091 or admin/Crisis6062

-- Git Hooks (forever stop, git pull, npm i, gulp build, forever start)
+- Git Hooks ()
-  * serve.production.js 31:9 - catch errors if someone posts to your url
+  * serve.production.js 31:9 OR forever - catch errors if someone posts to your url
-  * forever
   * if location = refs/heads/master, then quit Node and run bash script
 - Hashed passwords, remove from Git repo, change pwd. http://scottksmith.com/blog/2014/05/29/beer-locker-building-a-restful-api-with-node-passport/
 - Add multiple users from JSON expects object not array (Error in resource configuration for action `save`.